Admissions to specialist schools

 Choosing a school, including a special school is an important decision.

 A good place to start is to contact Norfolk SEND Partnership to talk through a change of school and what this might mean for you and your child.
-Norfolk SEND Partnership will be able to give you independent expert information and advice about the range of specialist provision in Norfolk as well as the law that the local authority (LA) must abide by.
+Norfolk SEND Partnership will be able to give you independent expert information and advice about the range of specialist provision in Norfolk, as well as the law.

 If you are unhappy with your child’s current school, these are the things to think about:

-- If your child has a statement / EHC plan – call an early annual review.
+- If your child has an EHC plan – call an early annual review.
 Ask your child’s school to arrange this.
-It may be that your child’s needs have changed and the provision they need has changed and this can be arranged in partnership with your child’s current school and the local authority.
+It may be that your child’s needs have changed and the provision they need has changed.
+This can be arranged in partnership with us and your child’s current school

-- If you child doesn’t have a statement / EHC plan - ask for a meeting with your child’s school so that you can raise your concerns.
+- If you child doesn’t have an EHC plan - ask for a meeting with your child’s school so that you can raise your concerns.
 The school is required under SEN support to listen to your concerns and to work together with you to resolve them.
-It may be that your child needs an EHC needs assessment.
+It may be that your child needs an EHC needs assessment

-Under law, parents and young people with EHC plans has the right to request a school/setting of the following types to be named in the EHC plan/statement.
+Under law, parents and young people with EHC plans have the right to request a school/setting of the following types to be named in the EHC plan.

 - Maintained nursery school